October 30, 2017

-If you know ahead of time that your child will not be able to attend a practice or game, please call the coach or myself.
+If you know ahead of time that your child will not be able to attend a practice or game, please call the coach.
 This will help the coaches plan accordingly.
-Also, if you have any concerns, please contact the coaches or myself.
+Also, if you have any concerns, please call the coaches or myself.

 Uniforms: Uniforms will be given to each player before the first game.
 The uniforms will be issued to the oldest players first.
 The uniforms are to be kept by the players and to be used only on game days.
 They should be cleaned after each game.
-The uniforms should be worn with non-marking gym shoes and short socks.
+The uniforms should be worn with non-marking gym shoes.

 In order to have the uniforms returned in a timely manner, listed below is a date when I would like each team to turn in their uniforms.
 On the date listed, please send all of your child’s uniform to school with them to return to me.